jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

-The *Mode* parameter sets the device mode as either *Relative*, the default for cursor (the Wacom tablet mouse) and tablet touch or *Absolute*, the default for the stylus, eraser, and tablet pc touch.
+The *Mode* parameter sets the device mode as either *Relative*, the default for cursor (the Wacom tablet mouse) and tablet touch or *Absolute*, the default for the stylus, eraser, and tablet PC touch.
-*Relative Mode* means pointer tracking for the device will function like a mouse, whereas *Absolute Mode* means the pointer corresponds to the device's actual position on the tablet or tablet pc screen.
+*Relative Mode* means pointer tracking for the device will function like a mouse, whereas *Absolute Mode* means the pointer corresponds to the device's actual position on the tablet or tablet PC screen.
 An example of the command would be:

 ` xsetwacom set "device name" Mode "Absolute"`